Our Mission & Purpose:

 Each and every member of the department has an obligation to the community we serve to develop and maintain the highest ethical standards in all official conduct and provide everyone with unsurpassed excellence in law enforcement and security services.
 That obligation is taken seriously and all personnel are held to the highest standards possible.

 Between full-time, part-time and on-call employees, the department is now allotted 43 employees (36 full time, 3 part time and 4 on-call).
 The department currently consists of the three aforementioned divisions; the Traffic Division, which maintains control of the gates, keeping the reservation residents and employees safe from unauthorized persons.
 The Enterprise Division, which maintains the security of the Tribe’s enterprises, administration building and TANF offices.
-And the Patrol-Law Enforcement Division which is responsible for patrolling of the canyons, residential and business areas of the reservation, as well as the off-property enterprises and properties.
+And the Tribal Police Division which is responsible for patrolling of the canyons, residential and business areas of the reservation, as well as the off-property enterprises and properties.